Street food in Jordan is an absolute must. A local chef tells us the best things to eat on the street in Amman.

 Hashem is a takeout spot that adopts the street and alley as part of its space when the weather is nice.
 Bonus: You can get fuul and hummus sandwiches to go.

-Made from chickpeas, herbs, and spices, falafel is an incredibly popular food in Amman.
+Made from chickpeas, herbs, and spices, falafel is an incredibly popular street food in Amman.
 It’s nutritious, inexpensive, and easy to find.
 The deep-fried delight and staple Middle Eastern dish—typically served in bread, in this case a long submarine kind of bun, with tahini sauce, salad, and chili sauce—is frequently associated with breakfast, but it can be served at any time of day, and makes a particularly delicious late-night snack for those out on the town.
 It’s hard to beat the combination of soft fresh bread, spicy sauce, and crunchy falafel fritters.

-Where to find it: Al Quds Falafel on Rainbow Street (map) is the place to go for this classic street food.
+Where to find it: Al Quds Falafel on Rainbow Street (map) is the place to go for this classic Jordanian street food.
 This is a very famous street in Amman, right off the first circle, and easy to find.
 The king of Jordan is known to frequent this tiny place with his kids on weekends for a breakfast to go, as the only place to sit is a nearby bench on the sidewalk.

-Just as advertised, this is buttery cooked corn served on the street.
+Just as advertised, this is buttery cooked corn served on the street in Amman.
 As a kid, I recall corn vendors used a big pot with a fire under it that boiled corn on the cob within an inch of its life!
 We loved it when we were young, but thankfully it has evolved to something better.
 Gone is the cob, and now it is just kernels that are put into a cup with butter and salt, eaten with a spoon.

 Where to find it: A lot of shopping is done in Sweifieh, an uptown neighborhood dense with stores.
 There you can usually find a corn cart by the side of the road, either on Abd Al Rahim Al Hajj Muhammad Street, across from the Galleria Mall (map), or on Salah Al Shemat Street, across from Avenue Mall (map).